 1 cup (250 mL) skim milk or fortified organic soy beverage

-2 tbsp (30 mL) natural cocoa powder – click here for more info
+2 tbsp (30 mL) raw or natural cocoa powder – click here for more info

-2 tbsp (30 mL) honey, or sweetener of your choice – see below for more info ( I use 2 tsp but I don’t like sweet as much as i love the cocoa flavour)
+1-2 tbsp (15 – 30 mL) honey, or sweetener of your choice – see below for more info ( I use 2 tsp but I don’t like sweet as much as i love the cocoa flavour)

 - Heat the milk on top of the stove, on medium, or in the microwave, on low until steamy.

 - Whisk in cocoa powder and sweetener.
 Serve.

 Makes I cup (250 mL) One serving = I cup (250 mL)